-Leading investors recognise that meeting international standards such as the UNGPs leads to better financial risk management and alignment of their activities with the evolving demands of beneficiaries, clients, and regulators.
+Leading investors recognise that meeting international standards such as the UNGPs results in better financial risk management and alignment of their activities with the evolving demands of beneficiaries, clients, and regulators.

-Many indicators in PRI's 2023 Reporting Framework allow investors to expand on how they consider and monitor social factors and human rights.
-Our new Policy, Governance and Strategy (PGS) module introduces four indicators solely focused on human rights (PGS49, 49.1, 49.2 and 50).
+Many indicators in PRI's 2025 Reporting Framework allow investors to expand on how they consider and monitor social factors and human rights.
+The Policy, Governance and Strategy (PGS) module introduces four indicators solely focused on human rights (PGS 49, 49.1, 49.2 and 50).
 These indicators are important to track progress on the UNGPs' implementation.
-In our Sustainability Outcomes (SO) module, investors can provide more details on their human rights activities via the free-text indicators.
+In our Sustainability Outcomes (SO) module, investors can provide more details on their human rights activities.

-While most human rights relevant indicators in the PGS and asset class modules (i.e., Real Estate, Private Equity, Infrastructure) are mandatory for PRI signatories to report on and are assessed (i.e., CORE); the new indicators solely focused on human rights and those on sustainability outcomes remain voluntary and won't be assessed (i.e., PLUS).
+For PRI signatories reporting in 2025, most human rights-focused indicators in the PGS and asset class modules (i.e., Real Estate, Private Equity, Infrastructure) are mandatory and assessed (i.e., CORE); the indicators solely focused on human rights and those on sustainability outcomes remain voluntary and won't be assessed (i.e., PLUS).